-The following description is of the eastern portion of the southeastern coastal plain (BCR 27), referred to hereafter as the South Atlantic Coastal Plain (SACP) (Figure 5).
-The SACP, consisting of approximately 10.1 million hectares, includes parts of Virginia, North Carolina, South Carolina, Georgia, Alabama and Florida.
-The SACP is home to the largest forested floodplains outside of the Mississippi Alluvial Plain and includes unique non-alluvial wetlands such as the Great Dismal Swamp, pocosins, and Carolina bays.
-In addition, the largest remnants of former longleaf pine (Pinus palustris) ecosystems, and the best remaining examples of "natural" barrier and sea islands, coastal marsh complexes, and maritime forests and woodlands are found in the SACP.
+The following description is of the eastern portion of the southeastern coastal plain (BCR 27), referred to hereafter as the SAMBI Area (Figure 1).
+The SAMBI area is essentially the same as the South Atlantic Coastal Plain (SACP) Phyiosgraphic Area of Partners In Flight, except that portion of Alabama that was formerly in the SACP of SAMBI is now outside the SAMBI area as a result of the formation of the East Gulf Coast Joint Venture (EGCJV, Figure 3D).
+The SAMBI Area, consisting of approximately 24.2 million hectares, includes parts of Virginia, North Carolina, South Carolina, Georgia, and Florida.
+SAMBI is home to the largest forested floodplains outside of the Mississippi Alluvial Plain and includes unique non-alluvial wetlands such as the Great Dismal Swamp, pocosins, and Carolina bays.
+In addition, the largest remnants of former longleaf pine (Pinus palustris) ecosystems, and the best remaining examples of "natural" barrier and sea islands, coastal marsh complexes, and maritime forests and woodlands are found in the SAMBI area.
 Also present within this region are extensive tidal wetlands and commercial forests.
 Managed impoundments in coastal areas are important to migrating and wintering dabbling ducks, shorebirds, and waterbirds.

 Physical characteristics include a predominantly flat, weakly dissected alluvial plain with active fluvial deposition and shore zone processes along coastlines.
 Elevation ranges from 0m increasing towards the fall line to 219m.
 Major blackwater rivers (with headwaters in the coastal plain) include Chowan, Waccamaw, Satilla, St. Mary's, Suwanee, and St. John's (originating in Peninsular Florida).
-Major brownwater rivers (with headwaters originating in the Southern
+Major brownwater rivers (with headwaters originating in the Southern Piedmont or Southern Blue Ridge) include the Roanoke, Tar, Neuse, Cape Fear, Pee Dee, Santee-Cooper, Ashepoo-Combahee-Edisto (ACE), Savannah, Ogeechee, Altamaha, and Apalachicola (Chattahoochee and Flint) rivers.
+Average annual precipitation is 102-152cm except on the Florida Gulf Coast where it is 133-163cm.